tungtokyo1108/SVVS/README.md

 ## Get the human gut microbiome datasets

 We used human gut microbiome datasets in Duvallet et al. (2017): http://dx.doi.org/10.1038/s41467-017-01973-8.
 Additional information about the datasets are in the [MicrobiomeHD github repo](https://github.com/cduvallet/microbiomeHD).
 MicrobiomeHD contains all 28 datasets of human gut microbiome studies in health and disease.
-In our study, we used only 3 datasets: cdi_schubert, ibd_gevers and ob_goodrich.
+In our paper, we used only 3 datasets: cdi_schubert (dataset B), ibd_gevers (dataset C) and ob_goodrich (dataset D).

 ## Directory structure

 ### Data

-- The main files include:
+- The main files for dataset A in our paper include:
     - datasetA_count.csv: a OTU count table for dataset A
     - datasetA_meta.csv: metadata that includes a true label of groups for dataset A
     - datasetA_tree.nwk: phylogenetic tree for dataset A